muye-l-hypersecu/OTPAppSeedImporterNew/README.md

 - Allows users to download all the successfully token serial numbers and seeds again.

 ### Built in error checking:
-- Does not allow users to input files that are the wrong format (i.e. seed file must be .txt, database file must be an SQLite .db file);
+- Does not allow users to input files that are the wrong format (i.e. seed file must be text-based, database file must be an SQLite compatible file);
 - Will fail to insert if there are duplicates, and will request the user to remove the duplicates from the inported seed list first.
 - If schema is not created yet, it will first create it on the database.
 - If the seed file contains duplicates or invalid row entries, they will automatically be removed from the parsed seed file output.
 - Will only proceed if the files, and token type have been selected.
 If not, then it will show an error message.

 ## Seed File Format
-Create a text file with serial numbers and seeds each separated by a comma.
+Create a text-based file with serial numbers and seeds each separated by a comma.
 #### Format Requirements:
 - **Serial Number**: Must be in alphanumerical format
 - **Seeds**: Must meet the following requirements:
 	- In hexadecimal format (a-f, A-F, 0-9), case insensitive.
-	- Between 20 to 64 characters long (inclusive).
+	- Between 40 to 128 characters long (inclusive).
 	- Even length.
 - Format: ```Serial_Number```,```Seed```
 	- No spaces allowed at all (or else it will see the entry as invalid)